deuxfleurs-org/garage/script/jepsen.garage/README.md

 ### Set, basic test (write some items, then read)

-Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 100 --workload set1 --ops-per-key 100 --patch tsfix2`
+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 200  --concurrency 200 --workload set1 --ops-per-key 100 --patch tsfix2`

 Results:

 - For now, no failures with clock-scramble nemesis + partition nemesis -> TODO long test run

-- Does not seem to fail with only the layout reconfiguation nemesis (>20 runs), although theoretically it could
+- Does not seem to fail with only the layout reconfiguation nemesis (<10 runs), although theoretically it could

-- Does not seem to fail with the layout reconfiguation + partition nemesis (<10 runs), although theoretically it could
+- **Fails with the partition + layout reconfiguration nemesis** (`--scenario pr`).

-TODO: make it fail!!!
+  EXample of a failed run: `garage set1/20231024T172214.488+0200` (1 failure in 4 runs).

 ### Set, continuous test (interspersed reads and writes)